Tips for RVing to Alaska. Winter is the time of year when many RVers start planning for the upcoming RV travel season.

-- Take the Inter Island Ferry to get to Prince of Wales Island, AK.
-You ride free, your motorhome is charged $7 per foot and any passengers are charged a small fee.
-About a 3 hour ferry trip.
+- Take the Interisland Ferry to get to Prince of Wales Island, AK.
+You ride free, your motorhome is charged $7 per foot, and any passengers are charged a small fee.
+About a 3-hour ferry trip.

-- There are also some limited food restrictions as to what you can or can not bring into Canada or into Alaska or back into the south 48.
-And of course California also has some strict food regulations and inspects most every MH entering California.
+- There are also some limited food restrictions regarding what you can or can not bring into Canada, Alaska, or back into the south 48.
+And, of course, California also has some strict food regulations and inspects almost every MH entering California.